 INT 16.
-Must have Loremaster Skill.
 Must have gained one level using only mind-related spells and come into possession of a Mindmage focus item (often a gem or circlet).

 Mindmages forego the level-related damage bonus to their magic attack.
 Non-mind related spells (i.e., those not on the Mindmage spell list) cost double spell points and cause DISADVANTAGE when trying to Charge or Counter such a spell.